'I was such a big fan of yours until I saw this', Taylor Swift calls out Damon Albarn for criticizing her writing

-Washington [US], January 25 (ANI): 11-time Grammy-winner Taylor Swift has slammed musician Damon Albarn for saying that she doesn't write her songs.
+Washington [US], January 25 (ANI): Eleven-time Grammy-winner Taylor Swift has slammed musician Damon Albarn for saying that she doesn't write her songs.

 Taking to her Twitter handle, Swift wrote, "I was such a big fan of yours until I saw this.
 I write ALL of my own songs.
 Your hot take is completely false and SO damaging.
 You don't have to like my songs but it's really fucked up to try and discredit my writing.
 WOW."